-If the GP-PWM-10 experiences a battery over voltage (15.5V), the controller will stop operating and the display will begin to flash with all icons.
-The controller will resume operating when the error is cleared (see page 22 for how to clear).
+If the GP-PWM-30-SB experiences a battery overvoltage (15.5V), the controller will stop operating, and the display will begin to flash with all icons.
+The controller will resume operating when the error is cleared.
 Icons Displayed: All symbols